 Ulu Watu is also home to a colony of naughty monkeys who never fail to entertain visitors with their tricks, which include stealing whatever they find amusing and entertaining, especially shiny objects.
 Although some find the naughty monkeys quite annoying, to me it was a welcome bonus.

 Experiencing a Kecak show

 I like experiencing local culture wherever I go – whether this means walking around the streets and meeting the locals, learning about the traditional activities or even seeing traditional rituals and shows.
-Lots of people who visit Bali agree that the Kecak show is a must see.
+Lots of people who visit Bali agree that the Kecak show (which can be booked online) is a must see.
 Also known as the Ramayana Monkey Chant, this is a performance where a group of 150 men, who wear a checked cloth around their waists, percussively chant “cak” and move their hands and arms.
 The show depicts a battle from the Ramayana Hindu poem.